TheHive-Project/CortexDocs/analyzer_requirements.md

 deployed/configured.
 It is an open source tool that is free for use but needs to be manually deployed in your environment.

 Provide the URL of your YETI instance as a value for the `url` parameter.
+Yhe analyzer also allow you to use an API key if needed.

 ## Analyzers Requiring Special Access
 ### CERTatPassiveDNS